JorWo/mobileRestaurant/README.md

 # mobileRestaurant
 An in-restaurant ordering website built for mobile devices.
-Currently working on a back-end with Node.JS and MongoDB
+Currently working on a back-end with Node.js, Express, EJS, and MongoDB